Learn the Value of Your Diamond

 Call today – 407-645-4653

-Did you know we are the premier Orlando Estate Buyer – with multiple locations, open 7-days a week, we buy more estate jewelry than anyone!
+Did you know we are the premier Orlando Estate Buyer – with multiple locations, with some open 7-days a week, we buy more estate jewelry than anyone!
 Sometimes we have found rare signed vintage pieces that are worth more within large estates.
 Estate jewelry can be misleading to some and you must remember, just because it is old, does not mean it is valuable.
 Hallmarks and signatures is what makes estate pieces worth more.

 What Makes A Good Diamond?